-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 Avery places his mother in his November 9 story too, maintaining that she stayed for 10 minutes bringing him his mail.
 He then called Teresa Halbach to ask her to photograph another vehicle—a front-end loader.
 She didn’t answer, Avery said, adding that he called her a total of “two or three times” on October 31.

-Avery said he was in Barb’s garage to watch Bobby clean a deer for a while before he spent the rest of the night listening to county music, taking to Jodi and watching pornography until approximately 10:30.
+Avery said he was in Barb’s garage to watch Bobby clean a deer for a while before he spent the rest of the night listening to country music, taking to Jodi and watching pornography until approximately 10:30.
 He slept until 6 a.m. the next day, Avery said.

 However, a few minutes after giving Mark Wiegert and Tom Fassbender that version of the story, Avery changed his it again, saying Bobby skinned the deer on Friday, November 4, not Monday.
-He then attempted to shut down the interview, but continued to talk until he was placed under arrest.
+He then attempted to shut down the interview but continued to talk until he was placed under arrest.

 No-Show